Cauliflower Rice Tabbouleh (Low Carb | Vegan | Gluten-Free)

 This recipe is INCREDIBLY EASY to make!
 All you have to do is:

 - Sauté half the garlic (1 tsp) and cauliflower rice in a frying pan over a medium-high heat, stirring frequently to ensure it doesn’t burn.
 Then, allow it to cool for 5-10 minutes.

 - Next, add the cucumber, tomatoes, parsley, mint, garlic, remaining olive oil, lemon juice, salt and pepper to a bowl and mix together.
 Then, add in the cooled cauliflower rice, and mix thoroughly, until everything is well incorporated.

-- Another important step is to toss again before serving!
-This way all those flavors will burst in your mouth and excite your taste buds!
+- Another important step is to toss it again before serving.
+This way all those flavors will burst in your mouth and excite your taste buds.